Taxa catalogue

 A searchable, filterable species reference — habitat, season, substrate, spore print, bruising reaction, and dangerous look-alikes for each taxon.

-Habitat · Season · Spore printMyceliyum fuses five live data sources — a curated species catalogue, iNaturalist observations, Open-Meteo weather, Google place-search and Earth Engine satellite layers (land cover, tree-canopy %, NDVI) — into a grid model that scores where fungi are likely fruiting.
+Habitat · Season · Spore printMyceliYUMS fuses five live data sources — a curated species catalogue, iNaturalist observations, Open-Meteo weather, Google place-search and Earth Engine satellite layers (land cover, tree-canopy %, NDVI) — into a grid model that scores where fungi are likely fruiting.
 Quality first: every signal that drives a flush, on every cell.

 Six instruments, one field terminal.
 Quality first — every signal that drives a flush, fused on-device.